 The all-ages appropriate exhibits are chock-full of info about Chicago's history, from Mrs O'Leary's cow to the (now-broken!)
 Curse of the Billy Goat (what is it with Chicago and animal-themed misfortune?).
 There's even a 9-minute movie - Reaching for the Sky - that tells the tale of Chicago’s architectural dreams and realities.
 Once you get to grips with the city, get a bird's-eye view of it!

 After taking the rocket-speed elevator to floor 103 of this 108-story skyscraper you'll have stunning views over the city: Wrigley Field, O'Hare Airport, Lincoln Park Zoo, Soldier Field, and more.
 And it's not just Chicago - on a clear day you can see four different states (Indiana, Wisconsin, Michigan, and of course Illinois).

 Over a million people visit this much-loved attraction each year.
 Join them and get the opportunity to soak up history and panoramas of the place that Frank Sinatra called "My kind of town".
 Make it your kind of town too!

 - Access to the museum-quality exhibits and theater presentation

 - Access to The Ledge

-	Show your ticket on your smartphone at the Skydeck Chicago ticket office on the lower level with the lead customer’s photo ID.
+Show your smartphone ticket at the Skydeck Chicago ticket office on the lower level.